-Although EAS is not yet commercially available and both the components and the combined solution are still under development, components of EAS have already been used for a paid customer trial and pilot deployments.
-We have not yet derived any recurring revenues from EAS but intend to start marketing EAS to customers in 2022.
+Although both the components and the combined solutions of EAS are still under development, components of EAS have already been used for a paid customer trial and pilot deployments.
+We have not yet derived any recurring revenues from EAS but began marketing EAS to customers in 2022.
 We expect EAS to continually be developed and enhanced according to evolving customer needs, which will take place concurrently while other completed features of EAS are commercialized.
 We expect annual R&D expenditures in the foreseeable future to equal or exceed that of 2020 and 2021.
 We also expect that limited paid pilot deployments in 2022 and 2023 will offset some of the ongoing R&D costs of continually developing EAS.
 We target scaled deployments to begin in 2024.